Asiah Aman: Early life and career

 Asiah was born on 29 November 1931 in Singapore, then a part of the Straits Settlements, to Hajar Rahmah, a bangsawan singer, and Aman Ahmad, a musician.
-The oldest of six siblings, she lived in a shophouse unit at Allanby Road.
+The oldest of six siblings, she lived in a shophouse unit at Allenby Road.
 Asiah recalled that "performers and football players from the nearby Jalan Besar Stadium would gather at our place."
 Her mother Hajar was a Malay Singaporean who worked as a prima donna for the Dean Tijah opera troupe.
 Her father Aman came from Pontianak, Indonesia, and worked as a painter and musician; he painted the backdrops and sets for their troupe.
 Asiah's parents arrived in Singapore after being contracted to work at New World Amusement Park.
 She studied at a Malay school in Kampong Glam and a secondary school in Rochor.
 In her youth, Asiah joined school choirs due to an interest in singing.

 Asiah learnt English at night private schools.
 Despite only studying up to Standard 7, Asiah was a part of a wave of female performers who managed to attend primary and secondary school.
 During the Japanese occupation, Asiah developed a love interest with a Japanese teacher, Watanabe Makoto, who was impressed by their bangsawan performances.
-He would subsequently invite Asiah and Hajar to attend Japanese classes so they could learn Japanese and perform bangsawan in Japanese.
+He subsequently invited Asiah and Hajar to attend Japanese classes so they could learn Japanese and perform bangsawan in Japanese.
 Asiah and Hajar learnt katakana at Cathay Building, with soldiers sending them to different camps in Seletar and Tengah to perform for Japanese troops.
 After these shows, they received payment in cigarettes and food before being sent back to Cathay Building.
-This would be Asiah's first experience performing and singing.
+This was Asiah's first experience performing and singing.